kiran-brahma/obsidan/content/Blog/ai-prompts.md

 ### SEO Audit

 Can You give me a breakdown of the SEO for this article (Link)?
 Also, generated an outline basis for this article which I can use to generate my article.
-When Explaining the outline, don't utilise the brand name or company names as it's not my company brand
+When Explaining the outline, don't utilise the brand name or company names as it's not my company brand.

 ### Aristotle Style